strauss/maze/README.md

 The apprentices loved it and I got hooked on the maze game again.
 I implemented my own new bots at that time.
-The project hooked me again, and it didn't stop there.
+It didn't stop there.

-I extended the server with new features (such as teleporting players) and made the client more accessible.
+I extended the server with new features (such as teleporting players and delay compensation) and made the client more accessible.
 At some point I realized something.
 I wanted to make this amazing project available for more people to enjoy.
 My plan was making the code "open source", which is what I eventually did.

 I didn't want to release the code as it was.
 For one, it was not my code, it was Volker's.
-He might have given it to us, but I just felt completely wrong.
+He might have given it to us students, but it just felt completely wrong.

 I also wanted to try something "new".
 My favorite programming language changed from "Java" to "Kotlin" around 2019.